danhenriquex/DVC-Pipeline/README.md

 ### Overview

 <div style='margin: 20px' id="overview">
- This project aims to showcase the use of DVC and Hydra in managing a machine learning pipeline.
+ This project aims to showcase the use of DVC in managing a machine learning pipeline.
 The project is organized into modular Python scripts, each responsible for a specific part of the pipeline.
 The main goal is to create a reproducible and scalable workflow for machine learning experiments.
 </div>

 ### Features